EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 promote justice and to protect their clients' interests.
-This work is reflected, of course, in interviews, statements, memoranda, correspondence, briefs, mental impressions, personal beliefs, and countless other tangible and intangible ways --- aptly though roughly termed by the Circuit Court of Appeals in this case as the "work product of the lawyer."
+This work is reflected, of course, in interviews, statements, memoranda, correspondence, briefs, mental impressions, personal beliefs, and countless other tangible and intangible ways---aptly though roughly termed by the Circuit Court of Appeals in this case as the "work product of the lawyer."
 Were such materials open to opposing counsel on mere demand, much of what is now put down in writing would remain unwritten.